 Under the direction of Vice Chancellor for Research and Economic Development Michael Pazzani, the office oversees a variety of campus research centers and research units and assists with research funding and grant proposals.

-Under the direction of Interim Vice Chancellor Tom Smith, the office oversees UCR’s large and diverse student body and the more than 30 programs that provide resources to aid students' personal, academic and professional growth.
+Under the direction of Vice Chancellor Brian Haynes, the office oversees UCR’s large and diverse student body and the more than 30 programs that provide resources to aid students' personal, academic and professional growth.

 Under the direction of Vice Chancellor Peter Hayashida, the office enhances public awareness of UCR's achievements and generates financial resources for the university.